 The Senior Secured Credit Facility also provides for a \$450.0 million revolving credit facility, net of an allowance for up to \$75.0 million in outstanding letters of credit commitments.
 As of December 31, 2016, we had \$432.2 million available under the revolving credit facility, net of \$17.8 million in letters of credit.
 Additionally, within the terms of the Senior Secured Credit Facility, a senior secured leverage ratio at or below 4.00x results in the elimination of excess cash flow payments on the Senior Secured Credit Facility for the applicable year.
 As of December 31, 2016, the senior secured leverage ratio was 1.53x.
 The Senior Secured Credit Facility provides certain financial incentives based on our total leverage ratio.
-A total leverage ratio at or below 4.00x results in a 25 basis point reduction to the applicable margin on our revolving credit facility, and a total leverage ratio at or below 3.50x results in a 12.5 basis point reduction to the revolving credit facility.
+A total leverage ratio at or below 4.00x results in a 25 basis point reduction to the applicable margin on our revolving credit facility, and a total leverage ratio at or below 3.50x results in a 12.5 basis point reduction to the revolving credit facility commitment fee and an additional 25 basis point reduction to the applicable margin on our revolving credit facility.
 These reductions would remain in effect as long as we achieve a total leverage ratio at or below the related threshold.
 As of December 31, 2016, the total leverage ratio was 3.08x.